Save on an Electrical Installation Condition Report (EICR)

 What an EICR provide and what does it tell me?

-An EICR provides landlords with a summary of the condition of the electrics in the rental property and recommend any observations or remedial action required in order to ensure that the electrical installation is in a satisfactory condition for continued service, compliant with the current British Standard for electrical safety (BS 7671).
-Generally, an EICR will provide coding against any electrical installation, fixtures, fittings or equipment which fails to pass electrical safety inspection.
+An EICR provides landlords with a summary of the condition of the electrics in their rental property – and recommends any remedial action needed to make sure everything is in satisfactory condition, in line with the British standard for electrical safety (BS 7671).
+If any installation, fixture, fitting or equipment doesn’t pass electrical safety inspection, it will be given one of three codes:

-A landlord is required to have the electrical installation of the dwelling tested every five years unless the requirements of the previous EICR indicate a shorter testing interval is required.
+A landlord is required to have the electrical installation of the dwelling tested every five years, unless the previous EICR indicates a shorter testing interval is required.

 What happens if the report finds additional C1/C2 remedial work is needed?

-In general, there are two types of domestic electrical installation condition report:
+In general, there are two types of domestic electrical safety report: a visual inspection report (VIR) and an electrical condition report (EICR).

-What happens if I don’t have an EICR or get the repairs fixed?
+What happens if I don’t have an EICR or don’t get the issues fixed?

-Non-compliance with the new regulations will mean the local authority will supply the landlord with an ‘enforcement notice’.
-If a landlord fails to act upon this, the local authority can enforce it by having the repairs completed (and billing the landlord) or even impose a fine of up to £30,000.
+Non-compliance with the regulations means the local authority will supply the landlord with an enforcement notice.
+If a landlord fails to act on this, the local authority can enforce it by having the repairs completed (and billing the landlord).
+They can even impose a fine of up to £30,000.

 Additional information